John Woodcock (police officer)

 Sir John Woodcock (14 January 1932 - 21 September 2012) was Chief Inspector of Constabulary from January 1990 to July 1993.

+Career

+Rising through the ranks

-Woodcock joined the Lancashire Constabulary as a Police cadet in 1947.
+Born in Preston to a painter and decorator, Woodcock joined the Lancashire Constabulary as a Police cadet in 1947.
 Between 1950 and 1952 he served in the Special Investigation Branch of the Royal Military Police during the Korean War.

-He rejoined the Lancashire Constabulary after the war as a Constable rising to the rank of Chief Inspector by 1965.

-In 1965, he transferred to the Bedfordshire and Luton Constabulary and was promoted to Superintendent and then Chief Superintendent.
+He rejoined the Lancashire Constabulary after the war as a Constable rising to the rank of Chief Inspector by 1965, in which year he transferred to the Bedfordshire and Luton Constabulary.
+There he was promoted to Superintendent and then Chief Superintendent.